hook-ext/schema.yaml

 This may speed-up your development process, but it's scary to run this way in

 production.
-That is where lock_attributes
+That is where lock_attributes come in:

 # hook-ext/schema.yaml